Last updated on 3 November 2022

 It’s ridiculously easy to change the speed of a clip in Premiere Pro.
 I will get straight to the point!

-How to change the speed of a clip
+How to change the speed of a clip quickly

 - Right-click on a clip in your Premiere Pro timeline